June 20, 2025

 Must be requested within 24 hours of identifying the error

 Reducing ACH returns requires taking proactive steps to prevent failed transactions and ensure smooth payment processing.
-Here are some best practices to follow:
+Here are some best practices to follow when you receive a return code:

-• Understand return codes: Learn the meaning of each ACH return code to quickly identify and resolve issues
+• Understand return codes: Learn the meaning of each ACH return code to quickly identify and resolve issues.
+For example, for code R01 (insufficient funds), contact the payer and request that they remit payment from an alternative source.

 • Verify account details: Double-check vendor account and routing numbers before processing payments